monsterkodi/ko/README.md

 - **^⇧right**              align all cursors vertically with right-most cursor while moving text to the right
 - **⌘delete**              delete backwards over line boundaries

-cursors can be positioned after the end of line
-- cursors after the end of line have two representations: blue and orange/yellow
-- the orange/yellow position shows where text will be inserted
-- missing spaces are added automatically in multicursor mode

 ![cursors](img/cursors.png)
 <!---
 #   000   000  000  000   000  0000000     0000000   000   000   0000000
 #   000 0 000  000  0000  000  000   000  000   000  000 0 000  000